KarlLeeS/DailyThanks/README.md

 ---

-Copyrights by Songift.
+Copyrights by KarlLee.
 For the further use, please contact me via `tlagksshl4@gmail.com`.